shafinnahian/teebay-buy-sell-rent-products-fullstack/README.md

     *   Validates the productID parameter to ensure it is a valid number.
     *   Soft deletes the product by updating its `softdelstat` field to `true`.
     *   Returns a success message upon successful soft deletion.
+*   **Update Product Information**
+    *   Validates the productID parameter to ensure it is a valid number.
+    *   Updates information of the product at hand
+    *   Update associated category list of the product
+    *   returns success message upon updating

 * * *
 ### Errors